Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 Portfolio Optimization
 ======================

-Portfolio optimization is concerned with allocation of wealth into assets.
+Portfolio optimization is concerned with the allocation of wealth into assets (such as stocks, bonds, commodities, etc.).

 Problem Specification